Mookie Betts Preview, Player Props: Dodgers vs. Rockies

 Mookie Betts At The Plate

-- Betts has 176 hits, which leads Los Angeles hitters this season, while batting .309 with 80 extra-base hits.
+- Betts leads Los Angeles with 177 hits, batting .309 this season with 80 extra-base hits.

-- Among qualified hitters in MLB, his batting average ranks sixth, his on-base percentage ranks fifth, and he is fifth in the league in slugging.
+- Among qualified hitters in MLB play, his batting average ranks seventh, his on-base percentage ranks fourth, and he is fifth in the league in slugging.

+- Betts is batting .333 during his last outings and is riding a four-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.